ReneGRomCodes/FCC_scientific_computing_with_python/README.md

 ## Contents

 The repository is organized into files, each corresponding to a different section or topic covered in the course.
-Within each file, you'll find the Python code written for that particular lesson or project.
+Within each file, you'll find the Python code written for that particular lesson.

+## Contents of 'Cert_projects' folder

+The programs in this folder are solutions to tasks assigned by FreeCodeCamp as part of the certification process.
+Unlike the other programs in this course, which guide you step by step through the learning process, these projects were independently completed from start to finish.

 ## Getting Started